OCEAN-JS/My-friends-task_001/README.md

  - <i>Dana :girl:, Michael :godmode:, Robert :boy:, Celine :bride_with_veil:</i>
 </p>

-<p>When he finished this input, he click <kbd>Enter</kbd> key, and we get cards of his friends below with such info: photo, name, short description</p>
+<p>When he finished this input(the number of names is not set hard, that is, the user can enter 3 or 5 names.
+In this case, the grid structure is preserved: aligning to the left), he click <kbd>Enter</kbd> key, and we get cards of his friends below with such info: photo, name, short description</p>

 <p>Cards and input (with label, see below) must have attractive UI :warning:</p>